State Regulations in Wyoming

 Few things rival an automobile purchase in terms of money out of pocket: a new home, a beach house in the Bahamas, a wedding ring.
 For most folks, buying a vehicle is a major-league endeavor and brings with it all the stresses involved with unloading a lot of money.

 The days of kicking a tire and signing a contract are pretty much gone.
-Maybe those simple times were always an illusion.
-But with the prices soaring for cars and trucks, it is imperative to be fully prepared for the adventure of negotiating your vehicle purchase.
+With the prices soaring for cars and trucks, it is imperative to be fully prepared for the adventure of negotiating your vehicle purchase.

 - It never hurts to do plenty of research.
 And with the wealth of magazines available dissecting and comparing models, there is really no reason not to study up before heading to a dealership―even for the initial test drive.
 It is a good idea to be ready to do battle, if that is how you look at buying a car (many people do).